Ballard Jazz Festival celebrates Seattle’s vibrant jazz scene and 20th anniversary of ‘Speakin’ Out’ album

-The Ballard Jazz Festival, which celebrates Seattle’s vibrant jazz scene May 29 to June 1, started in 2002 is a project of the intrepid indie jazz label, Origin Records run by local drummers John Bishop and Matt Jorgensen.
+The Ballard Jazz Festival, which celebrates Seattle’s vibrant jazz scene May 29 to June 1, started in 2002 as a project of the intrepid indie jazz label, Origin Records, run by local drummers John Bishop and Matt Jorgensen.

-Back in 1999, when Origin was just a baby, the label put out an album called “Speakin’ Out,” a collaboration between the erstwhile local trio New Stories — pianist Marc Seales, bassist Doug Miller and drummer (and Origin founder) Bishop — and the sizzling tenor saxophonist Ernie Watts, who has played with everyone from Charlie Haden to the Rolling Stones.
+In 1999, when Origin was just a baby, the label put out an album called “Speakin’ Out,” a collaboration between the erstwhile local trio New Stories — pianist Marc Seales, bassist Doug Miller and drummer (and Origin founder) Bishop — and the sizzling tenor saxophonist Ernie Watts, who has played with everyone from Charlie Haden to The Rolling Stones.
 This year, the festival is celebrating the 20th anniversary of the album with a reunion of Watts and New Stories.

 “Speakin’ Out” included a swingin’ tune by Seales, “Highway Blues,” which has been a surprise moneymaker for Origin.
-The track was distributed to more than 500,000 people as sample music with the Microsoft operating system Windows XP, but the real payload came when YouTube started paying royalties: It turned out people had been using “Highway Blues” as background music for cat videos!
+The track was distributed to some 500 million people as sample music with the Microsoft operating system Windows XP, but the real payload came when YouTube started paying royalties: It turned out people had been using “Highway Blues” as background music for cat videos!

 Bishop declined to share just how much money the tune has brought in, but modestly called it a “steady revenue stream.”

-Note: This story has been updated with the correct figure for Windows XP distribution.